camunda/camunda-docs-static/optimize/content/technical-guide/installation/index.md

 ### Optimize Container Configuration

-following JSON Paths correspond to settings available in the environment configuration.
+The following JSON Paths correspond to settings available in the environment configuration.

 * $.container.ports.http - A port number that is used by the embedded jetty server to process HTTP connections
 ```